National disaster declared after deadly floods in five provinces

 “I hereby give notice that I regard this occurrence as a disaster and, in terms of section 23(1)(b) of the Disaster Management Act, I classify the disaster as a national disaster,” he said.

-The classification means that all organs of state across the three spheres of government are urged to strengthen their support to disaster management structures and implement contingency arrangements.
+The classification means that all organs of state across the three spheres of government need to strengthen their support to disaster management structures and implement contingency arrangements.

-They are also expected to implement a multisectoral prevention, mitigation, relief and rehabilitation plan to deal with the effects of the disaster.
+They are also required to implement a multisectoral prevention, mitigation, relief and rehabilitation plan to deal with the effects of the disaster.

 Regular progress reports must be submitted to the national disaster management office to enable them to track progress.